jrcarl624/FriendConnect/README.md

 { "type": "module" }
 ```

-You can run the file with `node --es-module-specifier-resolution=node ./path/to/file.js`.
+You can run the file with `node --es-module-specifier-resolution=node  --experimental-fetch ./path/to/file.js`.

 ### Debug Info